To Reach Your Savings Goals, Take These Steps

 Assess your finances

 Take a good look at your finances to see if your goals are within reach.
 Calculate your monthly income based on your paycheck, Social Security benefits or any other money you receive.
 Then, check your transaction history on your bank’s website, or use an app, spreadsheet or simply a piece of paper to track your expenses.
 That way, you’ll know where your money is going, how much you have left and what amount is reasonable to set aside each month.
+Use iThrive in our Online Banking platform to to track your cash flow and spending by category.

 If you want to reduce your spending in order to put even more money toward savings, identify your needs and wants and try to indulge in the wants less.
 Needs are things you must spend money on — like food and housing — and wants are the nonessentials like entertainment and restaurant meals.
 If you’re not sure how to budget for these expenses, give the 50/30/20 budget calculator a try.